mre/mre.github.io.v2/blog/2011-on-hard-work.md

 No matter what they tell you, achieving anything sustainable means hustling.
 It means making sacrifices.
 It means pushing through.
 It means selling something even though it isn't perfect.
-Your elegant project might turn into an ugly groundhog in the end.
+Your beautiful project might turn into an ugly groundhog in the end.
 Put makeup on it and get it out the door.

 On a report about [Quake's 3D-Engine](http://www.bluesnews.com/abrash/chap70.shtml), developer Michael Abrash says: